kmlawson/history-of-history-in-east-asia/seminars.md

 ### Elective Reading

 1. Nylan, Michael.
 ‘Sima Qian: A True Historian?’ *Early China* 23/24 (1998): 203–46.
-2. Shankman, Steven, and Stephen W Durrant. *The Siren and the Sage: Knowledge and Wisdom in Ancient Greece and China* (2003) Part II:1-4 Before and After Philosophy: Thucydides and Sima Qian p79-145
+2. Shankman, Steven, and Stephen W Durrant. *The Siren and the Sage: Knowledge and Wisdom in Ancient Greece and China* (2003) Part II:1-4 Before and After Philosophy: Thucydides and Sima Qian p79-145 (see Files)
 3. Stuurman, Siep.
 ‘Herodotus and Sima Qian: History and the Anthropological Turn in Ancient Greece and Han China’. *Journal of World History* 19, no. 1 (2008): 1–40.
-4. Ng, On Cho, and Q. Edward Wang. *Mirroring the Past: The Writing and Use of History in Imperial China* Ch 2 From the Warring States Period to the Han
+4. Ng, On Cho, and Q. Edward Wang. *Mirroring the Past: The Writing and Use of History in Imperial China* Ch 2 From the Warring States Period to the Han [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3081175)
-5. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 3-4 Microcosmic Reading I, II
+5. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 3-4 Microcosmic Reading I, II (see Files)
-6. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 5 Shaping the World + Ch 8 Understanding the World
+6. Hardy, Grant. *Worlds of Bronze and Bamboo: Sima Qian’s Conquest of History* (1999) Ch 5 Shaping the World + Ch 8 Understanding the World (see Files)
-7. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 1 The Frustration of the Second Confucius, Ch 3 Sima QIan, the Six Arts, and the Spring and Autumn Annals
+7. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 1 The Frustration of the Second Confucius, Ch 3 Sima QIan, the Six Arts, and the Spring and Autumn Annals (see Files)
-8. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 4 Dying Fathers
+8. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 4 Dying Fathers (see Files)
-9. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 6 Ideologue Versus Narrator
+9. Durrant, Stephen W. *The Cloudy Mirror: Tension and Conflict in the Writings of Sima Qian* Ch 6 Ideologue Versus Narrator (see Files)
 10. Leung, Vincent S. *The Politics of the Past in Early China*.
 Cambridge University Press, 2019.
-Ch 5 Sima Qian's Critical Past
+Ch 5 Sima Qian's Critical Past [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3064271)

 ### Further Reading